runmat-org/runmat/PLAN.md

 - Added comprehensive tests for the builtin registry and `matlab_fn` macro.
   Compile-fail checks ensure attribute misuse is caught at build time.
   New tests validate documentation capture and registration across modules.
+- Addressed clippy errors in `rustmat-macros` and `rustmat-plot` after review.